muratk5n/thirdwave/en/README.md

 ---

 😆 😆 😆 So *The West Wing*..
 Constant drama.
-Were there aides, passing papers to eachother in the hallway?
+Were there aides, passing papers to each other in the hallway?

 WaPo: "[The honorary chairman of the U.S. bid for the 2022 tournament] Bill Clinton reportedly smashed a mirror after hearing Qatar won the